polar-rules/nest-task/README.md

 Please make sure to read the [Issue Reporting Checklist](https://github.com/nestjs/nest/blob/master/CONTRIBUTING.md#-submitting-an-issue) before opening an issue.
 Issues not conforming to the guidelines may be closed immediately.

+- We're heavy really on `package.json` location and build our path to task from `package.json` and we assume that this is the project root, when you're using our CLI, hence do development be sure that you have package.json inside your project.
+Same rules applied when you're running our CLI on server that's why you need to be sure that you have `package.json` on your server, if you want to use CLI.
+In case, for some reason you don't have `package.json` on server - then you can run your tasks with `node entrypoint.js` command.

 ## Contributing
 We welcome contributions!
 Please read our [Contribution Guidelines](CONTRIBUTING.md) before submitting a pull request.